TITLE 35: ENVIRONMENTAL PROTECTION

 A) At those times when opening of a safety device, as defined in Section 721.981, is required to avoid an unsafe condition.

-i) The remanufacturer or other person that stores or treats the hazardous secondary material who controls air pollutant emissions by using an enclosure vented through a closed-vent system to an enclosed combustion control device must meet the following requirements:
+i) The remanufacturer or other person that stores or treats the hazardous secondary material that controls air pollutant emissions by using an enclosure vented through a closed-vent system to an enclosed combustion control device must meet the following requirements:

 1) The tank must be located inside an enclosure.
-The enclosure must be designed and operated in accordance with the criteria for a permanent total enclosure as specified in "Procedure T − Criteria for and Verification of a Permanent or Temporary Total Enclosure" in appendix B to 40 CFR 52.741, incorporated by reference in 35 Ill.
+The enclosure must be designed and operated in according to the criteria for a permanent total enclosure as specified in "Procedure T − Criteria for and Verification of a Permanent or Temporary Total Enclosure" in appendix B to 40 CFR 52.741, incorporated by reference in 35 Ill.
 Adm.
 Code 720.111.
 The enclosure may have permanent or temporary openings to allow worker access; passage of material into or out of the enclosure by conveyor, vehicles, or other mechanical means; entry of permanent mechanical or electrical equipment; or direct airflow into the enclosure.
 The remanufacturer or other person that stores or treats the hazardous secondary material must perform the verification procedure for the enclosure as specified in Section 5.0 of "Procedure T − Criteria for and Verification of a Permanent or Temporary Total Enclosure" initially when the enclosure is first installed and annually thereafter.

-2) The enclosure must be vented through a closed-vent system to an enclosed combustion control device that is designed and operated in accordance with the standards for either a vapor incinerator, boiler, or process heater specified in Section 721.987.
+2) The enclosure must be vented through a closed-vent system to an enclosed combustion control device that is designed and operated in compliance with the standards for either a vapor incinerator, boiler, or process heater specified in Section 721.987.

 4) The remanufacturer or other person that stores or treats the hazardous secondary material must inspect and monitor the closed-vent system and control device, as specified in Section 721.987.

-A) The hazardous secondary material meets the average VO concentration conditions specified in Section 721.982(c)(1) at the point of material origination.
+A) The hazardous secondary material meets the average VO concentration conditions specified in Section 721.982(c) at the point of material origination.

-C) The hazardous secondary material meets the requirements of Section 721.982(c)(4).
+C) The hazardous secondary material complies with Section 721.982(c).

 2) Repair of a defect may be delayed beyond 45 calendar days if the remanufacturer or other person that stores or treats the hazardous secondary material determines that repair of the defect requires emptying or temporary removal from service of the tank and no alternative tank capacity is available at the site to accept the hazardous secondary material normally managed in the tank.
 In this case, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect the next time the process or unit that is generating the hazardous secondary material managed in the tank stops operation.
 Repair of the defect must be completed before the process or unit resumes operation.